 Have a plan B for when things don’t go according to plan (at some point in your teaching online journey, things will go awry – like the time I felt smug having sent everyone automatically to their breakout rooms but for some reason two people were left behind and I couldn’t send them to a room for love nor money).

 Put yourself in the shoes of your participants when planning.
 Go through what you want to do step by step and imagine yourself as one of the participants.
 Is it clear?
 Does it make sense?
 Have I given enough instructions?
 Do I need to write the question/instructions down in order for the participants to have something to refer to?

 6. Imagine you’re talking to one person

 Sometimes your personality doesn’t shine through online as much as it might do in-person.
 It’s important to look into the camera (as if you were making eye contact with one person), lean forward to further explain things and use gesture where appropriate.

 But above all, be natural and relax.
 Instead of seeing a sea of faces, imagine you are talking to just one person (this could be someone you know, someone who’s supportive or someone who can make you smile).

 Participants will appreciate seeing your face and hearing your voice.
 Make sure you can’t see yourself when you’re teaching – it’s really off-putting (you start to notice how messy your hair is or how your backdrop looks) and you will start to stare at yourself rather than looking at the participants.
 Turn off self-view or hide yourself under a post-it!

 BONUS confidence-boosting tips

 Enjoyed my 6 tips on how to improve your Zoom confidence?
-If you’re thinking about leading online classes or sessions, but wondering how your skills will transfer to an online environment, take my 90 minute masterclass ‘Zoom Confidence for Educators‘ – available in my membership programme
+If you’re thinking about leading online classes or sessions, but wondering how your skills will transfer to an online environment, take my 60 minute masterclass ‘Zoom Confidence for Educators‘ – available to buy or rent.